KusionStack/kusion/docs/design/environment/enviroment_management.md

 Towards the version 0.10.0, Kusion is about to make a huge upgrade: the unambiguous definition of responsibility and collaboration paradigm between platform engineers and application developers through the application delivery process.
 The platform engineers firstly define modules and corresponding application-oriented schemas, where the latter constitute the application schema [AppConfiguration](https://www.kusionstack.io/docs/user_docs/config-walkthrough/overview#appconfiguration-model), and secondly initialize environments and corresponding configurations.
 The application developers select environment and fill in the fields of AppConfiguration.
 Then, executing the delivery action in a trusted environment, e.g. a CD pipeline, to apply the application intent from both the platform engineers and application developers.

 The upgrade defines the role of platform engineers and the concepts of **Module** and **Environment**.
-The Module is a building block enabling the delivery of a set of resources from **Schema Configuration** and **Environment Configuration**.
+The Module is a building block enabling the building the intent of a set of resources from **Schema Configuration** and **Environment Configuration**.
 While the Environment is a collection of application-independent configurations, and an environment configuration is composed of a set of module inputs, which forms the entire module inputs combined with schema configuration.

 <br />![workflow](workflow.png)